Ablaymillen/ass_3_Python/README.md

 Log in route allows users to enter the app by authentificating them through validation log in form.
 Log in route also refreshes -JWT token-, which user implements whenever he enters protected page.

 #### Log out route
-For users to leave the app.
+For users to leave the webpage.

 #### Protected route
 Protected route is used by authentificated user to verify themselves using their token which was created after registration or log in proccess.
 By adding ```?token=``` and user token aterwards to the route he/she can verify the secure information transmission